 As President, Jackson had an intriguing economic notion: The (now-nonexistent) federal bank was too powerful in the realm of politics and denied capital to the working class of people.
 So he crushed it.
 Crushed it like the skull of a native infant.
 In doing so, he even was tagged with the one and only congressional censure of a president in American history.
 (You go, girl!)

 Yes, dissolving the bank and deregulating state banks seemed like a great equalizing measure that would take the handcuffs off of lenders who just want to help small businesses, right?
 Except that this caused the great Panic of 1837, which was followed by a deep recession during which unemployment was at 25% and there wasn’t enough currency to go around, so people and merchants had trouble keeping simple trades running.

 To compensate for no coinage, these “Hard Times Tokens” (below) were privately minted to use in trade as money.
 That’s right.
 There’s Jackson on the coin “taking full responsibility”.
 I didn’t even have to play Photoshop with this one.

 He was thought to be one of the masses because he was the first American president not born into wealth.
 Plus, the man was crass and angry, just like the American electorate.

 While in office, he was known as “Andy” by the people and even once invited the public in to consume a giant wheel of cheese because it was more than any twenty humans could consume in a lifetime.
-Apparently when the Van Burens moved in to the White House, they had to work quickly to remove the putrid smell of the cheese that had embedded itself in the walls and fabric of the nibbling room.
+Apparently when the Van Burens moved into the White House shortly thereafter, they had to work quickly to remove the putrid smell of the cheese that had embedded itself in the walls and fabric of the nibbling room.

 When he died in 1848, (with two bullets in his chest and a musket ball in his lung), his pet parrot squawked obscenities during the funeral and had to be rushed out of the room.